pavanrouthu/Test_Airwallex/README.md

 # Defects

-All the observations are documented as part of the “Defects.docx” document that would be available in the path where the repository is cloned.
+All the observations are documented as part of the â€œDefects.docxâ€ document that would be available in the path where the repository is cloned.